mbacvanski/mbacvanski.github.io/learning.md

 # A few things I learn every day
 _This isn't real-time.
 I usually update this every so often with a few days at once.
 Dates in `YYYY-MM-DD`._

+### 2020-09-12
+* How to play codenames
+* [Silq](https://silq.ethz.ch/) is a cool and hip high level quantum programming language which has the unique feature of automatic uncomputation
+* NORMALIZE PROGRAMMING WITH EXPLICIT PRECONDITIONS AND POSTCONDITIONS!!!

 ### 2020-09-11
 * What a [disjoint union](https://en.wikipedia.org/wiki/Disjoint_union) is
 * The basics of [lambda calculus](https://personal.utdallas.edu/~gupta/courses/apl/lambda.pdf)